intelunitconsulting-maker/intelchain/README.md

 IntelChain is a lightweight forensic-oriented tool designed to preserve digital evidence integrity using SHA256 hashing and RFC3161 trusted timestamping.

-Designed for investigators, analysts, and OSINT practitioners to ensure evidence integrity and verifiability.

-IntelChain is a lightweight forensic-oriented tool designed to preserve digital evidence integrity using SHA256 hashing and RFC3161 trusted timestamping.

-IntelChain follows a forensic-oriented methodology aligned with digital evidence handling practices.
+IntelChain follows a forensic-oriented methodology aligned with digital evidence handling practices, ensuring traceability, integrity, and verifiability.

-Designed for investigators, analysts, and OSINT practitioners to ensure evidence integrity and verifiability.
+Designed for investigators, analysts, and OSINT practitioners.

 ---
 ## IntelChain Interface